SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 delete `src\Model` and celebrate!
 I *love* deleting unused code!

 Next up!
-Let's check out entity repositories as a way to move querying logic out of our controllers and organized.
+Let's check out entity repositories as a way to move querying logic out of our controllers.